mayaraayat/Squid-Game-Sentiment-Analysis/README.md

 ## Installation

-Open the project folder in your working environment Navigate to the project directory using the cd command
+Open the project folder in your working environment in VS Code Navigate to the project directory using the cd command

 Install the required dependencies by running the following command: pip install -r requirements.txt

+The excel files are important: modify the relative path if necessary

 ## Usage